Chris Killen: Celtic

 Killen was expected to sign for Cardiff City, but he instead signed for Celtic on a three-year contract in May 2007.
 Killen made his debut on 5 August, coming off the bench in a goalless draw against Kilmarnock at Celtic Park.
 His first goal for the club came on 7 October at Fir Park; with Celtic trailing 1–0 to Gretna, Killen equalised in the 89th minute before Scott McDonald scored the winner for Celtic in stoppage time.
-He made his UEFA Champions League debut on 3 October in a shock 2–1 victory over A.C.
-Milan at Celtic Park.
+He made his UEFA Champions League debut on 3 October in a shock 2–1 victory over AC Milan at Celtic Park.
 He made just three league starts in 2007–08, though came off the bench 24 times.

 After that, however, he found chances hard to come by as he found himself behind Scott McDonald, Georgios Samaras and Jan Vennegoor of Hesselink in the pecking order.
-Killen played mostly for the Celtic reserve team, and hardly featured in the first team at all.
+Killen played mostly for the Celtic reserve team and hardly featured in the first team.
 On 31 January 2009, Killen joined Championship side Norwich City on loan for the remainder of the 2008–09 season.
 He made his first appearance for Bryan Gunn's "Canaries" in a 3–3 draw to Wolverhampton Wanderers at Molineux on 3 February, before he returned to training with Celtic after only making four substitute appearances at Carrow Road.
 At the end of the 2008–09 season, manager Gordon Strachan resigned and was replaced by Tony Mowbray, who had previously managed Killen at Hibernian.

-Killen's hopes of regaining a first team place at Celtic for the 2009–10 season were boosted in pre-season friendly matches, as he scored two goals against Brisbane Roar and came off the bench to score in a 5–0 win against Al-Ahly.
+Killen's hopes of regaining a first-team place at Celtic for the 2009–10 season were boosted in pre-season friendly matches, as he scored two goals against Brisbane Roar and came off the bench to score in a 5–0 win against Al-Ahly.
 Killen then started Celtic's following pre-season match against Tottenham Hotspur, and he opened the scoring in this match with a neat headed finish following a pinpoint cross by teammate Paul Caddis.
 A further goal against Manchester City ensured he finished pre-season with five goals in five games.
 He scored his first league goal at Celtic Park on 20 September, Celtic's first goal in a 2–1 win against Hearts.
 Three days later he scored against Falkirk at Falkirk Stadium in a 4–0 win in the League Cup.